 Terms such as “measurement” and “evaluation” often imply we’re searching for weakness or failure of some kind, and to be fair in our office we often find ourselves discussing the latest communications crisis, and how the organisation in question should know or could do a lot better.
 However, if we’re only viewed purely as an insurance policy, the extent of the value of our research may never be realised.
 Furthermore, the potential of how we can help clients demonstrate their success is never seen, and the potential benefits of telling that story to a client’s organisation is lost.
 While we will never shy away from telling difficult truths, it’s all about doing so with context, and balancing this with insight into what is working well.

 We tell compelling stories

 Finally, as the barriers between paid, earned and owned media increasingly blur, communications research is being put directly alongside other work with a reputation for good looks and flashy content.
 To keep our seat at the table, we need to lift our game in terms of how we present and communicate our findings.
 I believe our work should always tell a compelling story, one that helps our stakeholders build trust and dialogue internally.
 We need to push for access to and ownership of additional datasets that might further enrich our analysis, and position ourselves as the go-to experts at presenting complex data back to the business.
 Meeting this challenge will require an understanding of what good information-led design looks like, and recognition that as communicators we should be doing more to hold our audience’s attention.

 By allowing these principals to guide our approach, communications researchers have a much better chance at building deep and enduring relationships with clients – relationships that are about much more than a dollar figure or ROI, and which will outlast more than a few years’ worth of buzzwords.

-Alex was Student of the Year on the International Certificate in Measurement and Evaluation which we run on behalf of AMEC - the International Association of Measurement and Evaluation of Communication.
+Alex was Student of the Year on the International Certificate in Measurement and Evaluation run by PR Academy on behalf of AMEC – the International Association of Measurement and Evaluation of Communication.